 What Happens When a Cheque Bounces?

-A dishonored cheque, often colloquially referred to as a “bounced cheque,” is a financial instrument returned unpaid by a bank due to insufficient funds or other reasons.
-Despite the rise of digital payment methods, cheques remain a prevalent mode of payment in many regions.
-Consequently, comprehending the ramifications of a dishonored cheque is essential for both individuals and businesses.
-This comprehensive guide delves into the intricacies of dishonored cheques, exploring their causes, consequences, and preventive measures.
+A dishonored cheque, often called a “bounced cheque,” is a financial instrument returned unpaid by a bank, typically due to insufficient funds.
+Understanding the ramifications of a dishonored cheque is essential for both individuals and businesses.

 A dishonored cheque arises when a bank declines to honor a cheque presented for payment.
-The most common reason is insufficient funds in the issuer’s account, but other factors may also contribute:
+The most common reason is insufficient funds in the issuer’s account, but other factors may also contribute, such as:

 Consequences of a Dishonored Cheque